Brady plays down his perfect record against favored Cowboys

 The 45-year-old quarterback, who’s in the playoffs for the 14th consecutive season, has one more thing going for him:

-The Cowboys — 2½-point favorites, according to FanDuel Sportsbook — have never beaten the five-time Super Bowl MVP.
+The Cowboys – 2+-point favorites, according to FanDuel Sportsbook – have never beaten the five-time Super Bowl MVP.

 Not that Brady believes career accomplishments or being 7-0 against America’s Team, including a 19-3 season-opening win at Dallas four months ago, will have any bearing on the latest matchup at Raymond James Stadium.